If you've been made redundant

 If you’re currently a Media Super member, your existing super will be unaffected by your redundancy.
 Fees and costs, your investment choices and investment performance will not be affected.

-Your insurance cover for Death, Total and Permanent Disablement, and Income Protection will continue provided you have sufficient funds in your account to cover the premiums (subject to conditions).
+Death, Total and Permanent Disablement, and Income Protection will continue, provided you have sufficient funds in your account to cover the premiums (subject to conditions).
 However, Income Protection cover will cease after 12 months of unemployment.

 If you belong to your employer’s corporate fund

-Make sure you check out the features of your new plan to ensure that:
+Make sure you check out the features of your new plan to ensure:

 We're here to help